SCO Group: Views on infringement claims

-"The Most Hated Company In Tech"
+"The Most Hated Company in Tech"

 The stakes were high in the battle the SCO Group had started, involving the future of Unix, Linux, and open source software in general.
 If SCO were to win its legal battles, the results could be extremely disruptive to the IT industry, especially if SCO's notion of derivative works were to be construed broadly by the courts.
 Furthermore a SCO victory would be devastating to the open source movement, especially if the legal validity of the GPL license were to be called into question.
 Conversely, a clear SCO loss would clarify any intellectual property concerns related to Linux, make corporate IT managers feel more relaxed about adopting Linux as a solution, and potentially bolster corporate enthusiasm for the open source movement as a whole.

-Linux advocates were incensed by SCO's actions, accusing the company of trying reap financial gain by sowing fear, uncertainty, and doubt (FUD) about Linux within the industry.
+Linux advocates were incensed by SCO's actions, accusing the company of trying to reap financial gain by sowing fear, uncertainty, and doubt (FUD) about Linux within the industry.
 Linux creator Linus Torvalds said, "I'd dearly love to hear exactly what they think is infringing, but they haven't told anybody.
 Oh, well.
 They seem to be more interested in FUD than anything else."
 Open source advocate Bruce Perens said of SCO, "They don't care who or what they hurt."
 Industry analyst and open source advocate Gordon Haff said that SCO had thrown a dirty bomb into the Linux user community.